 We provide access to recreational opportunities and child care services to children from low income families.

-- After-School Care: More and more studies show that children who return from school to an empty house because their parent(s) are away at work have lower self-esteem, lower academic achievement and higher levels of depression.
-Partial scholarships for families in need, help ensure children from low income families have access to after-school care that includes both recreational activities and educational support.
+- After-School Care: Studies show that children who return from school to an empty house have lower self-esteem, lower academic achievement and higher levels of depression.
+For this reason, we provide partial scholarships to help children have access to after-school care.
+Including both recreational activities and educational support.

-- Pre-K: Pre-K is more than learning your ABCs and 123s but also developing foundational skills like learning to be a learner, finding one’s own curiosity and developing problem solving techniques.
-Not to mention, focusing on self-control, emotional recognition and conflict resolution.
-Partial scholarships for families in need, help cover the cost for Pre-K and ensuring all children in our community have access to a foundation for a lifetime of learning.
+- Pre-K: Pre-K helps develop foundational skills like learning to be a learner, finding one’s own curiosity and developing problem solving techniques.
+Partial scholarships through the Denton Parks Foundation, help cover the cost for Pre-K. And as a result, more children in our community have access to a foundation for a lifetime of learning.

 - Recreational Programs: We believe all children should have access to normative activities.
-From ballet to blast ball, partial scholarships help families cover these extracurricular costs that can build a foundation of confidence, courage and strength for a child.
+From ballet to blast ball, partial scholarships help families cover these extracurricular costs.
+And as a result, more children can build a foundation of confidence, courage and strength.

-- Summer Camps and Programs: Summer programs can provide many added benefits for children including gains in learning and growth in social skills, yet equal access is often a challenge.
-Partial scholarships for families in need, help ensure that our smallest Texans aren’t alone during the summer months and decreases their chances of experiencing the summer slide.
+- Summer Camps and Programs: Summer programs provide many added benefits for children including gains in learning and growth in social skills.
+Yet equal access is often a challenge.
+Partial scholarships, help ensure that our smallest Texans aren’t alone during the summer months.

-- Swim for Life: Drowning is the second leading cause of injury death of infants and children younger than 15 years old in the U.S. For every child who drowns, four children are hospitalized for a near-drowning incident.
+- Swim for Life: Drowning is the second leading cause of injury death of infants and children younger than 15 years old in the U.S. In fact, for every child who drowns, four children are hospitalized for a near-drowning incident.
 We believe all children should have access to lifesaving swimming skills regardless of the ability to pay.